 On each side of the square make the following markings:

-- For a 10-inch square: Mark 4, 5, and 6 inches from the ends on each side, and 2 1/4 inches toward the center of the square at the center 5-inch mark.
+- For a 10-inch square: Mark 4, 5, and 6 inches from the ends on each side, and mark 2 1/4 inches toward the center of the square at the center 5-inch mark.

-- For a 12-inch square: Mark 5, 6, and 7 inches from the ends on each side, and 2 1/2 inches toward the center 6-inch mark.
+- For a 12-inch square: Mark 5, 6, and 7 inches from the ends on each side, and mark 2 1/2 inches toward the center 6-inch mark.

-- For a 14-inch square: Mark 6, 7, and 8 inches from the ends on each side, and 2 3/4 inches toward the center 7-inch mark.
+- For a 14-inch square: Mark 6, 7, and 8 inches from the ends on each side, and mark 2 3/4 inches toward the center 7-inch mark.

 Cut and Mark the Pieces

 For each bowl potholder, you'll need to cut out two fabric squares and two batting squares.
 Use rotary cutting tools for accuracy.
 Stack like colors together, so you can change your sewing machine thread color as infrequently as possible.

 On each square of batting, transfer the markings from your template.
 Place the template on top of a batting square, aligning all the edges.
-Use a fine tip marker that is close to the color fabric you will be using or a vanishing ink fabric marker or tailor's chalk.
-Place the tip of whatever fabric marking tool you are using through each hole on the template, marking the batting in the process.
+Use a fine tip marker that is close to the color fabric you're using, a vanishing ink fabric marker, or tailor's chalk.
+Place the tip of the fabric marking tool through each hole on the template, marking the batting in the process.
 Continue through the pile of batting squares until they are all marked.

 Quilt the Layers

 Pick up a fabric square and a batting square.
 Place the batting on the wrong side of the fabric, aligning all the edges.

-Sew across each square starting at the center marking, through the mark from the edge, to the opposite side.
-Repeat so you have sewn across both sides of the fabric forming a cross that intersects in the center of the square.
+Sew across each square starting at the center marking and going through the mark from the edge to the opposite side.
+Repeat to sew across both sides of the fabric, forming a cross that intersects in the center of the square.
 If you need assistance sewing a straight line across the fabric, set up a sewing machine seam guide.

 As an optional step, you can sew from each corner to the opposite corner for added quilting.